This document was produced jointly with the UNO Strategic Technology Planning and

 source must be willing to commit the funds for possibly as long as three years to

 warrant the kind of front end negotiation and effort which would occur to make the

-Type of funds: In-kind
+Type of funds: In-kind or cash

 Required approvals: At UNO, the Provost (usually in concert with a Dean and the UNO Development Office).

 From the private source, a ranking official from the private organization must agree